puffedo/jaggr/README.md

 Parameters:

 ```
+--base-url         - The Jenkins URL that shows all jobs to monitor.
+Required.
 --user             - A Jenkins user that has access to the base url.
---user-token       - The users access token (see 'Configuration' page in your Jenkins user profile).```
+--user-token       - The users access token (see 'Configuration' page in your Jenkins user profile).
 --config-file      - A file containing config parameters.
 Default: default.config
+--port             - The port.
+Default: 3000
+--refresh-rate     - The time between two automatic page reloads in seconds.
+Default: 60
 --image-url        - A URL that serves a background image (unless a more specific one can be found in the file system).
 Default: http://lorempixel.com/g/400/200
+--image-url-error  - A URL that serves a background image for error screens.
+Overrides the image-url parameter.).
+--image-url-green  - A URL that serves a background image for green screens.
+Overrides the image-url parameter.).
 --image-url-red    - A URL that serves a background image for red screens.
 Overrides the image-url parameter.).
 --image-url-yellow - A URL that serves a background image for yellow screens.
 Overrides the image-url parameter.).
---image-url-green  - A URL that serves a background image for green screens.
-Overrides the image-url parameter.).
---image-url-error  - A URL that serves a background image for error screens.
-Overrides the image-url parameter.).
---port             - The port.
-Default: 3000
---refresh-rate     - The time between two automatic page reloads in seconds.
-Default: 60
 ```

 All parameters can also be specified as environment variables (`USER`,